FranzWarm/primalbox/README.md

 Manifest URL: https://github.com/FranzWarm/primalbox/releases/download/1.0.0/world.json

-After you have installed the <a href="https://foundryvtt.com/packages/sandbox/">Sandbox System</a>, use the manifest link above to download the world containing the PrimalBox sheets to your Foundry installation.
+After you have installed the <a href="https://foundryvtt.com/packages/sandbox/">Sandbox System</a>, paste the manifest link above into the Install World window to download the files containing the PrimalBox sheets to your Foundry installation.
 You can read more on this process <a href="https://foundryvtt.com/article/modules/">here</a>.

 # Licensing